devnull-cz/c-prog-lang/modules/dynamic-allocation.md

 :wrench: write a program that takes at least 2 arguments.
 First argument specifies a dimension of an array of `int`s, the rest are the `int`s to fill out the array.
 To allocate memory for the array, use `malloc`.
-When filling out the array , ignore extra arguments.
+When filling out the array, ignore extra arguments.
 If you have less arguments, use zero for the remaining array elements.
 At the end, print out the array.
 To convert a string to an integer, use `atoi` and assume numbers are correctly entered.